PauloWgDev/OpenUGC/README.md

 This REST API serves as an intermediary between a PostgreSQL database and Unity, enabling an easy integration of user-generated content (UGC) into your Unity projects.

+## Why did we develop this API?

+Unity's official UGC has been on Beta for years already and it lacks some crucial functionalities that any UGC system should have.
+As a response we decided to create our own UGC system.

+## How to set up?

+- Set up a postgreSQL database with tables for `user`, `content`, `rating`, `download`, `content_dates`.
+- Create an application.properties file where you define the domain of your postgre database.
+- Run the API.

 ---

 ## Authorization